 When you need roadside assistance—and more

 The “GEICO Explore” feature can even help you remember where you parked your vehicle.
-Meanwhile, Kate, GEICO’s Virtual Assistant, is available 24/7 to answer any questions about your policy.
+Meanwhile, GEICO’s Virtual Assistant is available to answer any questions about your policy.

 By Joe Dyton